5 Open Source Alternatives to Google Analytics

 Umami

-Umami is also a simple and fast alternative to Google Analytics.
-The tool analyses open-source traffic and is limited to the evaluation of page views and countries of origin.
-The presentation is clear and no cookies are used here either.
+Also at Umami it is a simple and fast alternative to Google Analytics.
+The tool analyzes open source traffic and focuses on evaluating page views and countries of origin.
+The presentation is clear, no cookies are used here either.
 Personal data is therefore not collected.
-Umami can be downloaded from GitHub and hosted by the user.
+Umami can be downloaded from GitHub and self-hosted.

 ✓ self-hosting